Dyami Nason-Regan – Co-Founder, Lead Designer

 Dyami is an educator and passionate permaculture designer based in the Hudson River Valley.
 A strong naturalist, Dyami holds a B.S. in Nature-Based Mentoring and an a M.S. in Eco-Social Design from Gaia University.
 She is an instructor of Permaculture Design Courses from Vermont to the Virgin Islands, leads our install team each year planting thousands of multi-functional trees and shrubs and actively designs residential and farm projects throughout the Northeast.

 Ethan is a permaculture designer, teacher, and researcher based in the Hudson river valley.
 He studies and practices regenerative design in all corners of the world, from the wild apple forests of Kazakhstan to the tropical monsoon ecosystems of Thailand.
 He holds an M.S. in Eco-Social Design from Gaia University.
-Keep up to date with Ethan’s research on carbon farming and ecosystem investing over at the AppleSeed Permaculture Blog.
+Ethan is also co-author of the book Regenerative Enterprise, which puts forth a holistic framework for abundance: the 8 Forms of Capital.
+For more on the book and Ethan’s regenerative work visit regenterprise.com.

 Michael I. Roland – Landscape Architect